-5.14 Nos.
-58-74.
-These are 3 storey, plus semi-basement, stock brick houses with 3 storey canted bays.
-No. 76 is an undistinguished modern block

-5.15 Nos.
-82-94 are 3 storey, plus semi-basement, red brick houses with 3 storey canted bays with parapets.
+- 5.14 Nos.
+58 to 74 (even) are three storey, plus semi-basement, stock brick houses with three storey canted bays.
+No. 76 is an undistinguished modern block - 5.15 Nos.
+82 to 94 (even) are three storey, plus semi-basement, red brick houses with three storey canted bays with parapets.
 Entrances have stucco pillars, capitals and a cornice with moulded parapet above.
 Paired top windows have a stucco column with capital set between them.
 There are distinctive moulded stucco panels above first floor windows aligned with the entrance.
-3 premises are impaired with mansard roofs with dormers of various designs behind parapets.
+Three premises are impaired with mansard roofs with dormers of various designs behind parapets.